makhlaghi/mockgals/README.md

 To install this `mockgals`, after downloading or cloning it, all you have to do is to run `make` in the downloaded directory.
 To run it with default (50 random Sersic profiles) you just have to run: `./mockgals`.
-A FITS image titled `mock.fits` will be created along with a text file listing all the parameters of the mock profiles.

-###Set number of random galaxies
-In case you want a certain number of random mock galaxies, then simply add that number as an option to `./mockgals`, for example for 100 mock galaxies you can run: `./mockgals 100`.

-The random values are taken from a uniform distribution, with the range of parameters that are defined in the function `setprflprms()` that is defined in `./src/mock.c`.
-There are three headers in `mock.h` that will facilitate particular cases, their names are fairly descriptive:

-- `ONLYONEPROFILE`: if `1`, then only one profile with the parameters set in `setprflprms()` will be created.
-- `ONGRID`: if `1` then 25 mock profiles are created on a grid.
-  Their parameters can be set in `setprflprms()`.
+Some command line options can be given so you can customize the output, to learn them, run `./mockgals -h`.
+A full list of all the options will be provided.

+The output is a two extension FITS file, the first is the image prior to adding noise, the second is after adding noise.

 ###Input file
-You can alternatively define an ASCII file as input into the program.
+You can define an ASCII file as input into the program.
 In this case the `mockgals` will read the number and properties of the mock galaxies from this table.
 In short, it has to have the same number of columns as the `mock.txt` file generated for random mock